 Graston Technique is a highly effective therapy designed to essentially break up these tough, fibrous bands to reduce restrictions and encourage range of motion improvements.
 Not every chiropractor specializes in this technique, but those that do generally use it in combination with stretching and mobility exercises to promote normal tissue alignment, pain relief, and optimal tissue functionality.

-Looking for a Chiropractor in New Hope?
+Looking for a Chiropractor in Plymouth?
 Contact Bomberg Chiropractic

 If you suffer from back pain or neck pain and would like to address the issue conservatively and naturally, don’t hesitate to get in touch with our team at Bomberg Chiropractic.
 We understand how limiting pain can be, but we also know that the human body has a remarkable capacity for natural healing when given appropriate and focused, individualized care.